-2. How different schools ask this question?
+1. How different schools ask this question?

-Business Schools word their accomplishment essay questions differently based on what they are looking for in their potential candidates.
+Business schools word their accomplishment essay questions differently based on what they are looking for in their potential candidates.

 It gives you so much freedom that you need to be careful in evaluating your accomplishment story.
-So you should select a story that has challenged you to show your leadership skills- a story that has made an impact on your community or organization.
-Moreover, in a muti-accomplishment essay, it will be your best bet to choose one professional, one community, and one personal accomplishment to demonstrate that you are a multi-faceted personality.
+So, you should select a story that has challenged you to show your leadership skills- a story that has made an impact on your community or organization.
+Moreover, in a multi-accomplishment essay, it will be your best bet to choose one professional, one community, and one personal accomplishment to demonstrate that you are a multi-faceted personality.

-Some schools specify that out of two accomplishments one can be personal and one professional (INSEAD), which makes it easier for you to choose one accomplishment from your personal life and the other one from your professional life.
+Some schools specify that out of two accomplishments, one can be personal and one professional (INSEAD), which makes it easier for you to choose one accomplishment from your personal life and the other one from your professional life.

-On the other hand, some schools deliberately narrow down their essay topic that almost forces you to think and answer in the preferred manner.
-For example, questions like “ Please describe a time when you went beyond what was defined, expected, established, or popular.“ (MIT Sloan) and “Describe a time when you questioned an established practice or thought within an organization.
+On the other hand, some schools deliberately narrow down their essay topic that almost forces you to think and answer in a preferred manner.
+For example, questions like, “ Please describe a time when you went beyond what was defined, expected, established, or popular.“ (MIT Sloan) and “Describe a time when you questioned an established practice or thought within an organization.
 How did your actions create positive change?”
 (HAAS) expect you to confine your definition of accomplishment to a specific area of your work life.

-3. How to choose your accomplishment stories?
+2. How to choose your accomplishment stories?